delfifaing/naive-bayes-classifier/README.md

 # Naive Bayes Classifier
-A Naive Bayes Classifier implemented from scratch.
+A Naive Bayes Classifier implemented from scratch in Python.

 ### Run Locally
 ```